aakgn/PySQIF/README.md

 - number_of_runs defines length of the ic3 gaussian distribution.

 ## Running a Single Run Simulation
-PySQUID has a main class named PySQUID, firstliy users should import this class.
+PySQIF has a main class named PySQIF, firstliy users should import this class.

-PySQUID class has a method to run this simulation named calculate.
+PPySQIF class has a method to run this simulation named calculate.
 Secondly users should run this method.

-When simulation time is done, calculate method returns voltage response of PySQUID agaisnt normalized external magnetic flux.
+When simulation time is done, calculate method returns voltage response of PySQIF agaisnt normalized external magnetic flux.
 Users can visualize output of the simulation by using Plot class.

 ## Running a Multiple Run Simulation

 # Requirements

-SQUIDpy depends on several open-source libraries.
+PySQIF depends on several open-source libraries.
 The following packages are currently required:

 - scipy
 - numpy